spencer2361/comp2000_2023/worksheet.md

 This task sits to the side of our other tasks.
 It is an experiment.
 Even after we get an answer, we won't build upon that answer in later tasks, i.e. we will use the Task 18 answer as the basis for Task 19.
 However, I think this is the most interesting task so far, it is certainly worth your time.

 Can we make the strategy pattern we just created disappear with lambda expressions?
 More concretely, can I get rid of the strategy interface and its subclasses and still have dynamic behaviour at run-time?
 If so, implement it and discuss the pros and cons of this approach compared to a "real" strategy pattern.

+# Task 19

+Head office have demanded that all iteration be done with the ["enhanced for loop" - aka the "for each" loop](https://web.archive.org/web/20180113011535/blogs.oracle.com/corejavatechtips/using-enhanced-for-loops-with-your-classes).
+You don't mind, this is a sensible-enough plan.

+You go on a hunt for loops that might need changing.
+First you find the nested for-loops in the `Grid` constructor but head-office allow old-style loops for building arrays.
+However, there are _two_ other places in `Grid.java` where forbidden-looping techqniques are used.
+The team has a discussion and decides the best solution is to add an iterator to `Grid` so that the enhanced for loop can be used.

+Your job is to create such an iterator.
+It must iterate over every cell in the grid, but the order it does so does not matter.
+Then you should use that iterator to replace all the forbidden loops in `Grid`.

+# 🤔 Task 20

+Your boss has suggested the following new gameplay:  When one character moves on top of another, if they are on *different* teams the character that is moving merges with the character that is in the `Cell` being moved to.
+The combined player's `moves` will be the maximum `moves` of the two original players.
+That new "double-character" could then move onto another character to make a "triple-character", etc.  Your boss also thinks that the composite pattern is the way to implement this.

+The composite pattern can be quite variable, and it is easy to stray from it in situations where you think it might be useful.
+Come up with a design for the above suggestion that _is as close as possible to the composite pattern_.
+Explain where it differs and whether you think that matters.
+Is your solution a valid composite?